 4. Visit The National Gallery and Trafalgar Square

 Trafalgar Square is a great place to start if you want to tick off London’s landmarks.
-Start off with a free visit to The National Gallery, then head outside to eat your lunch by the fountains of Trafalgar Square – there are always buskers and performance artists to entertain the crowds.
+Start off with a free visit to The National Gallery, then head outside to eat your lunch by the fountains of Trafalgar Square – there are usually buskers and performance artists to entertain the crowds.
 In the afternoon, wander north and you’ll find bustling Leicester Square – it’s always a hive of activity, but particularly if there’s a film premier on.
 Or, head in the opposite direction and you’ll arrive in the heart of Westminster, where Westminster Abbey, the Palace of Westminster and the Houses of Parliament take centre stage.
-There are lots of free walking tours of the area, but if really you want to get the most from your day, book a bargain London bus tour ticket with megasightseeing.com and you’ll see up to 50 London landmarks in two hours.
-Think Tower of London, London Eye and St Paul's Catherdral to name a few!
+There are lots of free walking tours of the area.

 5. Spend a day on the South Bank, then cross over to Covent Garden